uperl/Archive-Ar-Libarchive/README.md

     my $type = $ar->type;

 Returns the type of the ar archive.
 The type is undefined until an archive is loaded.
-If the archive displays characteristics of a gnu-style archive, GNU is returned.
+If the archive displays characteristics of a GNU-style archive, GNU is returned.
 If it looks like a bsd-style archive, BSD is returned.
 Otherwise, COMMON is returned.
 Note that unless filenames exceed 16 characters in length, bsd archives look like the common format.